Man-oh-man! This hairstyle and hair color is HIGH maintenance!!

 So 3/4 oz of T18 + 3/4 oz of T14 + 1.5oz of 10 volume + 1.5oz of 20 volume = 4.5 oz of product.
 Barely enough.

 Once again, apply to roots only- paying particular attention to any brighter yellow areas.
 Once applied, set a timer for 8 minutes.
-Wait a minute or two, then start combing through hair to the ends.
+When the timer goes off, start combing through hair to the ends.
 The ends of your hair will really suck up the color- turning your tips purple- so you don’t want to comb through too soon!
+I say check your hair at 8 minutes… but it might take 10 minutes before you want to comb through.

 Rinse well.
 Shampoo with hydrating shampoo.
-Rinse well.
+Rinse well again.
 Condition with a deep conditioner (leave on for 5-10 minutes if possible).
 Rinse well and voila!
 Done!

-When it’s freshly bleached and toned, it will have hints of yellow and purple (or gray/silver)…but after a week or so it all seems to mellow out!
+When it’s freshly bleached and toned, it will have hints of yellow and purple (or gray/silver)…but after a few days it all seems to mellow out!

 And here’s the cut and color I’ve been maintaining for well over a year now….